Malaysian nationality law: Children born overseas to Malaysian mothers

 On 17 February 2023, the Anwar Ibrahim Cabinet confirmed that it would amend the Malaysian Constitution to enable children born overseas to Malaysian mothers, who are married to foreigners, to obtain Malaysian citizenship automatically.
 Legislations was originally expected to be tabled in March 2023.
 However, it was not until one year later on 25 March 2024, that the constitutional amendment was finally tabled for its first reading in the Dewan Rakyat by the Minister of Home Affairs, Saifuddin Nasution Ismail.

 Despite this, the plaintiffs, which consist of Association of Family Support and Welfare Selangor and Kuala Lumpur (Family Frontiers) and six Malaysian women, have pressed on with their appeal to the apex court of the country, the Federal Court.
 The Federal Court has initially fixed 25 June 2024 as the date of hearing of the appeal, but the hearing was then deferred to 5 September 2024 on the grounds of allowing the government to have time to complete the constitutional amendment process on the citizenship in the Parliament, as the potential amendments will have impact on the ongoing appeals once passed.
 The Federal Court did not hear the case on 5 September, as it was further deferred to 25 October, and then deferred again to 10 December.

 As for the constitutional amendment bill tabled in Dewan Rakyat back on 25 March 2024, it was originally supposed to be tabled for a second reading by 27 March, the last day of the Dewan Rakyat meeting at the time.
 However, the bill was not put forward for debate and was postponed to the next Dewan Rakyat meeting, which began on 14 October 2024,.
-It was unanimously passed on 17 October 2025, allowing overseas born children who are born with at least one Malaysian parent to granted citizenship, as long as they register themselves within a year of being born and take a citizenship oath when they turn 18.
+It was unanimously passed on 17 October 2024, allowing overseas born children who are born with at least one Malaysian parent to granted citizenship, as long as they register themselves within a year of being born and take a citizenship oath when they turn 18.

-However the act was not retrospective and does not apply to those born before the bill.
+However the act was not retroactive and does not apply to those born before the bill.
 As of 8 June 2025 it has been gazetted as Act 1752 but it has yet to be enforced.